keptn/keptn/designDocs/shipyard.md

     },
 ```

-The above example defines a secion for metric provider *dynatrace*.
+The above example defines a section for metric provider *dynatrace*.
 It contains a metric with the id *Avg_FailureRate_Carts* and query details that are specific to Dynatrace.
 Every metric provider can have their own set of query parameters.
 You also see that we can work with parameters which can be defined globally in the Shipyard file.

 #### Performance Signature (=Threshold & Score)

 While there are many approaches to evaluate metric values and whether they behave as expected or not (static thresholds, behavior, ...) we decided to start with static thresholds for the first iteration of Shipyard, allowing users to define upper and lower boundaries for warning and severe.
 If a metric doesn't exceed any boundary, it gets the full metric score.
 If it exceeds warning, it only gets half the score and if it exceeds severe it gets a score of 0.
-The maximum score for a metric has to be defined in Shipyard.
+The maximum score for a metric must be defined in Shipyard.
 Here is an example

 ```json
 "signature": [